GP38-2 Phase 1 -

-Trivia - Life-Like/Walthers GP38-2 shells will fit on this Atlas chassis, although not vice versa.
+Trivia - Life-Like/Walthers GP38-2 shells will fit on the Atlas chassis, although not vice versa.

 More Trivia - Briggs Models makes a number of different GP40-2L shell kits that can be powered using this Atlas chassis (a Life-Like/Walthers GP38-2 chassis will work as well) -

 Still more trivia - ICG/IC fans can make an SD28 stand-in by mounting an Atlas GP38 shell and SD35 walkway on an SD35 mechanism (note that it may be necessary to file a small amount of metal off the ends of the frame to get a good fit).
 Not 100% accurate, but it does capture the overall look of a normally aspirated SD35 quite well -